madebymido/khoyaa/README.md

 ## 🇬🇧 English
 This repository contains the source code (or reference) for **khoyaa.vercel.app**, my personal website.
 The website is built to present projects, ideas, and content in a clean and modern way, optimized for performance and accessibility.
+This website was created with the help of artificial intelligence!
 ### 🔗 Preview Website
 👉 https://khoyaa.vercel.app
 ### ✨ Features